Feminizing the Forehead (Reduction & Contouring)

 What is Forehead and Brow Feminization?
 (Contouring & Reduction)

-The forehead and brow are one of the most important facial features for gender expression.
+The forehead and brow are one of the most important facial features for gender expression and therefore critical for facial gender confirmation.
 There are notable differences between men and women – in a hairline pattern, the eyebrow shape, the size of the eyes, and the overall shape of the forehead.
 Perhaps no other facial features distinguish your gender so significantly.

 How does Forehead Contouring and Reduction enhance Facial Feminization?